canalplus/rx-player/doc/dash_rxplayer_adaptation_difference.md

   - they are of the same language, if one (letter-for-letter in the manifest)

-  - they have the same accessibility informations (e.g. both are closed captions or audio description for the visually impaired).
+  - they have the same accessibility information (e.g. both are closed captions or audio description for the visually impaired).

 If any of these conditions is not filled, the concerned `AdaptationSet`s stay